Catalan police chief in court amid independence deadlock

 Josep Lluís Trapero appeared in the Spanish capital along with two leading figures in the Catalan independence movement.
 Spanish authorities believe Trapero's 17,000-strong force, the Mossos d'Esquadra, didn't do enough to prevent Sunday's vote from taking place.

-In Barcelona, representatives of the main political parties in Catalonia were due to meet later Friday to discuss their next moves.
+In Barcelona, Catalan authorities published official results from Sunday's referendum, showing 90% voted in favor of independence and nearly 8% against, with about 2% of ballots left blank.
+The turnout was 43% -- nearly 2.3 million people voting out of a possible 5.3 million.

-The Spanish Constitutional Court banned a session of the Catalan parliament planned for Monday in an apparent attempt to prevent Catalan President Carles Puigdemont's expected declaration of independence.
-A new session to debate the "current political situation" would be held on Tuesday, a parliament spokesman said.
+A session of the Catalan parliament to disccuss the "current political situation" would be held on Tuesday, a parliament spokesman said.
+The Spanish Constitutional Court had banned a session of the Catalan parliament planned for Monday in an apparent attempt to prevent Catalan President Carles Puigdemont's expected declaration of independence.

 Trapero did not speak to reporters after he emerged from court.
 No immediate action was taken against him, but the sedition investigation continues.